Mortal Engines (film): Plot

-Set more than a thousand years in the future following a cataclysmic conflict known as the Sixty Minute War, the remnants of mankind regroup and form mobile cities, called "Traction Cities".
+Set more than a thousand years in the future following a cataclysmic conflict known as the Sixty Minute War, the remnants of humankind regroup and form mobile cities, called "Traction Cities".
 Under a philosophy known as "Municipal Darwinism", larger "predator" cities hunt and absorb smaller settlements in the "Great Hunting Ground", which includes Great Britain and Continental Europe.
 In opposition, settlements of the "Anti-Traction League" have developed an alternative civilization consisting of "static settlements" (traditional, non-mobile cities) in Asia led by Shan Guo (formerly China), protected by the "Shield Wall".
 Relics of 21st-century technology such as toasters, computers, and smartphones are valued by historians as "Old-Tech".

 The city of London captures a small Bavarian mining town called Salzhaken, absorbing its population and resources, under orders of Lord Mayor Magnus Crome.
 Tom Natsworthy, an apprentice historian, arrives at London's "Gut" to collect Salzhaken's Old-Tech for London's Museum.
 Hester Shaw, a masked twenty-something woman among the Salzhakens, attempts to assassinate Thaddeus Valentine, Head of the Guild of Historians, but Tom intervenes, pursuing Hester to a chute.
 Hester escapes, but not before telling Tom that Valentine murdered Hester's mother and scarred Hester's face.
 When Tom informs Valentine of this, Valentine pushes Tom down the chute.

 Tom and Hester are forced to work together to traverse the Hunting Ground, surviving Southies, Scavs on a night hunt, and finding refuge in a vehicle called Scuttlebug, but the owners lock Hester and Tom in a cell, intending to sell Hester and Tom as slaves.
 Hester confides that Valentine killed her archaeologist mother Pandora after stealing a piece of Old-Tech that Pandora found in a dig in the Dead Continent of the Americas, while young Hester escaped with a necklace her mother gave her.

 Meanwhile, Valentine frees Shrike, a reanimated cyborg known as a "Stalker", from the offshore walking prison Sharkmoor by destroying the prison, to find and kill Hester.
 At the slave market of Rustwater in the Outlands, Tom and Hester are rescued by Anti-Traction League agent Anna Fang.
 During the fight, Hester is pursued by Shrike.
 Hester explains that Shrike had found and raised Hester after escaping Valentine, and Hester promised to let Shrike turn Hester into a Stalker like Shrike, but Hester left after discovering that London had entered the Great Hunting Ground, giving Hester a chance to kill Valentine.

-In London, Valentine's good-natured daughter Katherine grows estranged from Valentine, especially after Apprentice Engineer Bevis Pod informs Katherine that Valentine pushed Tom down the chute, and Bevis and Katherine learn Valentine's energy project in the re-purposed St Paul's Cathedral is more than it seems.
+In London, Valentine's good-natured daughter Katherine grows estranged from Valentine, especially after Apprentice Engineer Bevis Pod informs Katherine that Valentine pushed Tom down the chute, and Bevis and Katherine learn Valentine's energy project in the repurposed St Paul's Cathedral is more than it seems.